Koo (social network): User experience

 Koo's interface is similar to that of Twitter, allowing users to categorize their posts with hashtags and tag other users in mentions or replies.
+Similarly to the terms tweet and retweet, to make a post on Koo is to koo, and sharing or reposting an existing koo, to re-koo.
 Koo uses a yellow and white interface.

 On 4 May 2021, Koo introduced a new feature called "Talk to Type" which allows its users to create a post with the app's voice assistant.

 Koo marks verified accounts with a yellow-coloured tick.

 On 14 March 2023, the company integrated ChatGPT in Koo so that users can use it to create content and posts.

 Languages

-Koo was first launched in Kannada and supports Hindi, English, Portuguese, Tamil, Telugu, Assamese, Marathi, Bangla, Gujarati, Punjabi, Hausa.
+Koo was first launched in Kannada and supports Hindi, English, Portuguese, Tamil, Telugu, Assamese, Marathi, Bengali, Gujarati, Punjabi, Hausa, Spanish, Italian, German, French, Thai, Vietnamese, Turkish, Korean.

 Security incidents

 In February 2021, a cybersecurity expert showed a data breach on the app, but the company rejected the claim.

-On November 19, 2022, an update caused a vulnerability allowing profiles to be hacked.
+On 19 November 2022, an update caused a vulnerability allowing profiles to be hacked.
 KooForBrasil's Twitter profile admitted the failure and apologized saying that there had never been an invasion before.